 As an entrepreneur, I have made many mistakes and I will write about them in due time.
 Out of the numerous mistakes I made, three in particular almost devastated the company I co-founded.
 Today we will talk about one of those mistakes.

 In the last few posts, we have focused on PMO (project management office) and PMO Implementation.
 Here is what we published so far:

 - What is a PMO and how to differentiate between PMOs?

 - Eight possible functions of a PMO: the PMO Continuum

 - Why some PMO fails or are challenged?

-In today’s article we share a case study of a failed PMO project.
-In the next article we will share with you a maturity model that we use to help minimize the risk of PMO and PM System implementation failure.
+In today’s article, we share a case study of a failed PMO Implementation project.
+In the next article, we will share with you a maturity model that we use to help minimize the risk of PMO and OPM System implementation failure.
 Continue reading

 This article is a follow-up on two prior posts that we published recently.
 It is also in response to various online exchanges on the topic of Accidental Project Manager.
 The previous articles were: